KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_locationintelligence.rst

 between spatial data and business data is performed by a dedicated application that acts as a *bridge* between the GIS and the BI suite.
-This application extracts the spatial data from the GIS system and the business data from the BI suite, to answer the usersí requests.
+This application extracts the spatial data from the GIS system and the business data from the BI suite, to answer the users‚Äô requests.
 Afterwards, it joins them and provides the desired results.

-In particular, the **GEOReport Engine** extracts spatial data from an external GIS system and join them dynamically with the business data extracted from the Data Ware House, in order to produce a thematic map, according to the userís request.
+In particular, the **GEOReport Engine** extracts spatial data from an external GIS system and join them dynamically with the business data extracted from the Data Ware House, in order to produce a thematic map, according to the user‚Äôs request.
 In other words, it acts as a *bridge* between the two systems, which can consequently be kept totally decoupled.